SERBIA JOINS THE WORLD LOGISTICS PASSPORT

 Tomislav Momirović, Minister of Construction, Transport and Infrastructure; Marko Čadež, President of the Chamber of Commerce and Industry of Serbia (CCIS), and Mike Bhaskaran, CEO of the WLP, signed a Memorandum of Understanding at a meeting at Expo 2020 in Dubai earlier today.

-With Serbia joining the program as a Participant, the country’s traders and freight forwarders will be able to access a range of benefits from the WLP’s Partners in Dubai.
+With Serbia joining the programme as a Participant, the country’s traders and freight forwarders will be able to access a range of benefits from the WLP’s Partners in Dubai.
 This access promises businesses increased competitiveness, economic resilience and global connectivity during a time of unprecedented uncertainty.

-Dubai is one of the WLP’s largest Hubs, with 18 local partners such as DP World and Emirates Skycargo currently offering more than 80 benefits, such as more cost effective and efficient cargo trade, to traders and freight forwarders.
+Dubai is one of the WLP’s largest Hubs, with 18 local partners such as DP World and Emirates Skycargo currently offering more than 80 loyalty programme benefits, such as more cost effective and efficient cargo trade, to traders and freight forwarders.